Chachigadeva: Background

 The inscriptions usually give his title as Maharajadhiraja ("king of great kings") or Maharajakula.
 The Ratanpur inscription describes him as a Mahamandeshvara-raja.
-According to the 1274 CE Bhinmal inscription, his title was "Rajadhiraja" (king of kings); the 1277 CE inscription gives his title as "Maharajakula".
+According to the 1274 Bhinmal inscription, his title was "Rajadhiraja" (king of kings); the 1277 inscription gives his title as "Maharajakula".

-Jakha or Jakahadeva was the prime minister of Chachigadeva, as attested by the 1266 CE Jalore and the 1276 CE Ratanpur inscriptions.
+Jakha or Jakahadeva was the prime minister of Chachigadeva, as attested by the 1266 Jalore and the 1276 Ratanpur inscriptions.

 Military career

 Chachigadeva appears to have maintain a sovereign status and the territory inherited from his father.
 The Sundha Hill inscription poetically describes him as "destroying the roaring Gurjara lord Virama, hating the enemy Salya, taking exquisite delight in felling the shaking (or leaping) Pātaka, depriving of his colour Sanga, and a thunderbolt to the mountain - the furious Nahara".

 Virama can be identified with the Vaghela prince Virama-deva, who was married to Chachigadeva's sister.
 Virama and his brother Visala-deva both wanted the Vaghela throne after the death of their father.
 The Vaghela minister Vastupala supported Visala, because of which Virama was forced to flee the Vaghela kingdom.
 Virama took shelter with his in-laws, but the Chahamanas wanted to maintain good relations with the Vaghelas.
 Therefore, Chachigadeva treacherously murdered Virama.
 This event probably happened while Chachigadeva was still a prince.

 Salya was probably Salha, a ruler of the Chahamana branch of Sanchore and a distant cousin of Chachigadeva.
 Their fourth-generation ancestors - Kirtipala and Vijayasimha - were brothers.
 Sanchore is known to have been controlled by Chachigadeva's father Udayasimha.
 It is possible that Salha tried to assert his sovereignty, because of which he and Chachigadeva became enemies.

 Patuka has been identified as Pratapa-simha of Abu by Dasharatha Sharma.
 D. R. Bhandarkar, on the other hand, identified him as a cousin of Chachigadeva (a son of Udayasimha's brother Manavasimha).

 Bhandarkar identified Sanga Sangana, a ruler of Vanthali, by Bhandarkar.
 Dasharatha Sharma opposes this theory, arguing that Chachigadeva was a child at the time of Sangana's death.

 Nahara, according to Sharma, might have been a Muslim general.